Free Knitting Pattern from Lion Brand Yarn, formatted for input to refreshable Braille displays or Braille software

 Set of 5 double-pointed needles in size 3 U.S.

 24 sts = 4".
-BE SURE TO CHECK YOUR GAUGE.
 When you match the gauge in a pattern, your project will be the size specified in the pattern and the materials specified in the pattern will be sufficient.
-If it takes you fewer stitches and rows to make a 4 in.
-[10 cm] square, try using a smaller size hook or needles; if more stitches and rows, try a larger size hook or needles.
+The needle or hook size called for in the pattern is based on what the designer used, but is not unusual for gauge to vary from person to person.
+If it takes you fewer stitches and rows to make your swatch, try using a smaller size hook or needles; if more stitches and rows, try a larger size hook or needles.

 Exact gauges is not imporant to this project.

 Stitch abbreviations: SKP: Slip 1 stitch, knit 1 stitch, pass the slip stitch over the knit stitch.